Copyright Notice

 Publishing Update

-As I have so often said "It's almost finished" and what I also say is "Almost doesn't count".
-So I won't say almost.
-But I am very happy about the progress.
+As I have so often said "It's almost finished" and what I also sayid is "Almost doesn't count".
+So I won't do that.
+But I am satisfied about the progress.

 All the illustrations in this collection of Seven Books are watercolors that have taken a great deal of effort to achieve.
-Taking a guess at it, I'd estimate that the total number of paintings exceeds two thousand, probably more when the backgrounds are added in.
+Taking a guess at it, I'd estimate that the total number of paintings exceeds two thousand, I think more when the backgrounds are added in.

-I won't go into detail about the paintings here, since I may have discussed the process before.
-But I will say that it's very possible that we may have, say, less that twenty to do.
+I won't go into detail about the paintings here, since I have discussed the process before.
+But I will say that it's possible that we have, less that 20 to do.
 I have eight or ten sketches that need to be painted, but I know that there are some illustrations that I would like to do over, because I want, either a different design, or better detail.

-This is an early example of the page layout, showing one of the product lines "Gnome Gnog".
-There have been many improvements in the layout since this was done, but this give an idea of the look of the art.
+This is an old version of the page layout, showing one of the product lines "Gnome Gnog".
+There have been quite a few improvements in the layout since this was done, but this gives an idea of the look of the art.
 The page background is now different than this.
+You can see below that a twine edge has been added.

 So, what are we up to?
 Well, I have two three inch binders with finished watercolors and I have been slowly scanning, prepping and inserting that art into the layout.
 I'm happy that this stage of the process is going more quickly than creating the art.
 I also have a binder of unfinished pages that give a quick view of what needs to be finished.
 That binder contains little over a dozen pages in it.
 But I also am using the digital files, which are color coded, to comprehend what pages are unfinished.
 The entire collection amounts to about 768 pages (give or take).
 I pages in the books that are not part of the page numbers, which are basically inserts.
 (Such as below)